sheriffMoose/storybook-extras/packages/angular/README.md

 -   Thanks for `@storybook/addon-backgrounds` for the inspiration.
 -   This would not have been possible without the official `@storybook/angular` framework.
 -   Thanks for the team behind the official `Storybook Addon Kit` for the amazing work they put into this kit that was very helpful for generating this addon.

-## Roadmap

--   Add better filteration mechanism for the console logs.
--   Add new tab to display source code of components and their dependencies.